VanuatuN/Group3/README.md

 <img src="execution_startup_time_comparison_2916.png" alt="animation" width="500" style="display: block; margin: auto;" /><br>
 **Figure 7:**  execution and startup times using MPI+OpenMP for system of 2916 atoms size.

+### Extra:
+- The code can be run using Morse potentential instead of Lennard-Jones potential.
+Follow the [link](https://github.com/VanuatuN/Group3/blob/development/morse_potential.md) on how to run the progam with Morse potential.

+- A python wrapper has been implemented so the mdlib library can be called from python.
+The python main can be found [here](https://github.com/VanuatuN/Group3/blob/development/python/ljmd-python.py).
+You can find instruction on how to run the program [here](https://github.com/VanuatuN/Group3/blob/development/python/readme.md).

 ### Acknowledgments

 - This model is based on the widely accepted Lennard-Jones potential and may require further customization for specific applications.